-where equality holds when $\ell$ is tangent to $\gamma$.
-The above fact can also be generalized to the setting of Riemannian manifolds, with the line $\ell$ being replaced by a geodesic and $\gamma$ being a curve with non-vanishing geodesic curvature.
+with equality in the extremal case when $\ell$ is tangent to $\gamma$.
+This fact extends to Riemannian manifolds, with the line $\ell$ replaced by a geodesic and $\gamma$ a curve with nonvanishing geodesic curvature.